dgamma3/ResourcesForCompetencies/Competencies/Software-Development-Lifecycle.md

 ## Level 1

 ### What it looks like

+Example Behaviours and Skills
 - Understands the basic software development lifecycle
 - Has an starting understanding of CI/CD

+Example Tasks Performed
-- Can with guidance understand a build pipeline and can work on aspects of it.
+- With guidance understood a build pipeline and worked on aspects of it.

 ### Resources

 ## Level 2

 ### What it looks like

-- Uses tools to solve software development lifecycle issues
+Example Behaviours and Skills
 - Understands how to automate builds using build server of choice
-- Can create new simple pipelines based on previous examples
-- Can operate, maintain and support delivery pipelines
 - Can be largely autonomous, only needing assistance with new complex pipelines or very complex problems.
 - Understands testing requirements, and can implement based on required specifications

+Example Tasks Performed
+- Used tools to solve software development lifecycle issues
+- Created new simple pipelines based on previous examples
+- Operated, maintained and supported delivery pipelines

 ### Resources

 ## Level 3

 ### What it looks like

-- Creates tools to solve software development lifecycle issues
-- Automates software development lifecycle beyond build (code quality, insight, testing)
-- Can design holistic app and infra pipelines from scratch
+Example Behaviours and Skills
 - Takes a lead on design, consultation, stakeholder engagement
-- Can assist in the training, and upskilling of other members of the team
 - Takes a lead in the documentation of pipelines
 - Understands that not all problems can be solved with tools, and that there is an essential human element
 - Can compare and contrast various tradeoffs in pipeline design (speed vs reliability, test coverage, etc)
 - Has a good awareness of industry best practices

+Example Tasks Performed
+- Created tools to solve software development lifecycle issues
+- Automated software development lifecycle beyond build (code quality, insight, testing)
-- Can review and refine existing pipelines to improve or remove complexity.
+- Reviewed and refined existing pipelines to improve or remove complexity.
-- Identifying obstacles that prevent greater adoption of CI/CD
+- Identified obstacles that prevent greater adoption of CI/CD
+- Designed holistic app and infra pipelines from scratch
+- Assisted in the training, and upskilling of other members of the team
 - Add a more advanced testing item here

 ### Resources